vllrs/genomicSimulation/README.md

 # genomicSimulation
 *[GitHub Pages link](https://vllrs.github.io/genomicSimulation/)*

 This project is an R package that runs stochastic simulations of genetics in breeding schemes.
-The core of the package is written in C.
+The core of the package is written in C. [An overview of the tool is available at this link.](https://doi.org/10.1101/2021.12.12.472291).

 This package is not yet submitted to CRAN.
 [See the latest release here](https://github.com/vllrs/genomicSimulation/releases).